antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 * **New API for building and using machine learning models**

-  We largely focused on releasing the first iteration of **new ML.NET APIs** for building and consuming models.
-These new APIs are more flexible and enable various new tasks and code workflow that weren't possible with the previous `LearningPipeline` API.
+  Our main focus was releasing the first iteration of **new ML.NET APIs** for building and consuming models.
+These new, more flexible, APIs enable new tasks and code workflow that weren't possible with the previous `LearningPipeline` API.
 We are starting to deprecate the current `LearningPipeline` API.

   This is a significant change intended to make machine learning easier and more powerful for you.
 We would love your feedback via an [open discussion on GitHub](http://URLNEEDED) to help shape the long term ML.NET API to maximize your productivity, flexibility and ease of use.